 Traffic Engineering and Service Mapping Yang Model

-draft-lee-teas-te-service-mapping-yang-12
+draft-ietf-teas-te-service-mapping-yang-01

 Abstract

 This document provides a YANG data model to map customer service models (e.g., the L3VPM Service Model) to Traffic Engineering (TE) models (e.g., the TE Tunnel or the Abstraction and Control of Traffic Engineered Networks Virtual Network model).
-This model is referred to as TE Service Mapping Model and is applicable to the operator’s need for seamless control and management of their VPN services with TE tunnel support.
+This model is referred to as TE Service Mapping Model and is applicable generically to the operator’s need for seamless control and management of their VPN services with TE tunnel support.

 The model is principally used to allow monitoring and diagnostics of the management systems to show how the service requests are mapped onto underlying network resource and TE models.